 Bruins Season Ticket Holders

-Windows 1 & 2 of the TD Garden Box Office are dedicated to Bruins and Celtics Season Ticket Holders on game nights.
+Windows 1 & 2 of the TD Garden Box Office are dedicated to Bruins Season Ticket Holders on game nights.

 A facility fee is charged to each ticket purchased to the TD Garden and may vary depending on the type of event.
 The purpose of a facility fee is to defray general operating costs for the venue and its events.
 You will find that many venues are charging this type of fee and that it is in line with industry standards.